Nikolaj-Georgiev/SirmaAcademyJS/FinalExam/README.md

 ### Match Sorting

 Matches are sorted by date.
-The tournament bracket is organized by stages (group stage, knockout stage, etc.).
+The tournament bracket is organized by stages (round of 16, quarter final, etc.).

 ### Visualization